So you’ve been invited to participate in a Twitter chat. Now what? What is it? What does “participate” mean?

-I’ve never seen a private Twitter chat, but if it was private, I wouldn’t see it, would I?
+I’ve never seen a private Twitter chat, but then if it was private, I wouldn’t see it, would I?
 If you can see a chat, feel free to join in.
 Your first chat with a new group may feel a little awkward.
-It will seem like half of the people chatting already know each other, but don;t let that deter you.
-Answer a few questions, post some pictures and you’ll fit right in.
+It will seem like half of the people chatting already know each other, but answer a few questions, post some pictures and you’ll fit right in.
 Hosts LOVE new chatters, so we will do everything we can to make you feel at home if we spot your Tweets.
 You can also bring your own plus one (or plus 10) to the chat so there will be someone you know tweeting in the chat.
 It’s a fun way to hang out with friends who share your love of the topic.

 A good example is when #TBINChat does our twice-yearly cruise chats.
 If you and your friends or family members want to know more about cruising, get everyone to join the fun.